John Jerry: Professional career

+Pre-draft

-Jerry was considered one of the better offensive linemen available in the 2010 NFL Draft.
+Jerry was considered one of the better offensive linemen available in the 2010 NFL draft.
 He drew comparisons to Leonard Davis.
-On draft day, he was selected by the Miami Dolphins in the third round with the 73rd overall pick.

 Miami Dolphins

+On draft day, Jerry was selected by the Miami Dolphins in the third round with the 73rd overall pick.

 In February 2014, the NFL released the "Wells Report" finding that Jerry, along with Dolphins teammates Richie Incognito and Mike Pouncey, had bullied and harassed lineman Jonathan Martin, another unnamed player, and an assistant trainer during the 2012-13 seasons.
 The harassment of the assistant trainer, in which Jerry took part, included racial insults.

 New York Giants

 On March 21, 2014, Jerry was signed by the New York Giants.
 On March 13, 2015, Jerry re-signed with the Giants.

 On March 13, 2017, Jerry signed a three-year, $10 million contract extension with the Giants.
 He started all 16 games for the Giants at right guard in 2017.

 On September 2, 2018, Jerry was released by the Giants.